mikoskinen/OcelotIdentityServerAzureAdWithApi/readme.md

 3. IdentityServer (http://localhost:5000/)
 4. MvcTestSite (https://localhost:44322/)

-Use "Privacy"-page to sign-in with Azure AD and to call the Supermicroservice.
+Use "Privacy"-page to sign-in with Azure AD and to call the SuperMicroservice.

 ## Azure Ad configuration
 Create a new Azure AD app registration: